mech3132/mycroplanter/README.md

 * Priority effects experiment (priorityeffets)
 * Priority effects on plates (priorityplates)

 In the main directory, you will find the image processing script, 'process_athal_scan.py'.
-For help running the script, please see the associated README file.

-Note: For the manuscript, we use 'process_athal_scan.py' which is a simplified version of the full script, 'process_athal_scan_2024-03-25.py'.
-They are both capable of the same fucntions, but the latter has more options for the user and a streamlined "default" pipeline.
+IMPORTANT NOTE: For the manuscript, we use 'process_athal_scan.py' in the main directory of this repositiory, which is a simplified version of the full script.
+THe full (and updated) version of the script is in "mycroplanter_processing_tutorial".
+Both scripts are both capable of the same fucntions, but the latter has more options for the user and a streamlined "default" pipeline.
 The latter also uses a custom progress bar instead of the pre-built package 'ProgressBar'.
-If you are using this program for your own research, please use 'process_athal_scan_2024-03-25.py'.
+If you are using this program for your own research, please use the version in the tutorial.